 On their way to Chelsea’s, Richard gets stuck behind a right-turning driver on Stirling Highway, “I’d rather get stuck on Stirling Highway than set foot on the Highway of Poverty known as Leach, am I right guys?”
 Well, Leach Highway does have one thing going for it: the complete absence of Richard’s cold-blooded, beady-eyed self.

 At Chelsea, Richard continues to slowly stroke his bulging snob-stiffy, “they should have a priority line for people who actually live in Nedlands, right guys?”
-Fuck Richard, point that thing away before you get a sticky load of suburb-loving jizzum all over lads with a grounded life perspective.
+Damn, Richard, point that thing away before you get a sticky load of suburb-loving jizzum all over lads with a grounded life perspective.